appsmithorg/appsmith-docs/.github/drafts/16521/Code-scanner-Draft.md

 ### Text

 Text/Label is a widget property that lets you set the text inside the button, describing the function it performs.
-It's used to display static text on the button.
+It displays static text on the button.
 For example, you can enter "Scan Menu" as the label for a button that scans the restaurant menu.

 [Text Video](https://youtu.be/o80-IKcXAVQ)

 ### Value

-Value is a binding property, it fetches the response from the scanned code.
-To bind the value of the code scanner widget to another widget, open the property pane of it, and add the code snippet given below:
+Value is a binding property that fetches the response from the scanned code.
+To bind the value of the code scanner widget to another widget, open the property pane, and add the code snippet given below:
 ```
 {{<your_widget>.value}}
 ```